 ACF expects that lead agencies will require local service providers to describe their services and programs according to the definitions outlined in the law so that there are common frames of reference within and across states in the implementation of this program.
-The following terms used in this PI have the same meaning given those terms in section 208 of the Act: (1) "community referral services"; (2) "community-based and prevention-focused programs and activities designed to prevent child abuse and neglect"; and (3) "respite care services".
+The following terms used in this Program Instruction (PI) have the same meaning given those terms in Section 208 of CAPTA: (1) "community referral services"; (2) "community-based and prevention-focused programs and activities designed to prevent child abuse and neglect"; and (3) "respite care services".

-The term "community-based and prevention-focused programs and activities to strengthen and support families to prevent child abuse and neglect" includes family resource programs, family support programs, voluntary home visiting programs, respite care programs, parenting education, mutual support programs and other community programs or networks of programs that provide activities that are designed to prevent child abuse and neglect.
+The term "community-based and prevention-focused programs and activities to strengthen and support families to prevent child abuse and neglect" includes family resource programs, family support programs, voluntary home visiting programs, respite care programs, parenting education, mutual support programs and other community programs or networks of programs that provide activities that are designed to prevent or respond to child abuse and neglect.